tq-systems/ci-meta-tq/README.md

 Depending on the configuration, following images will be built:

 * minimal: tq-image-generic (meta-dumpling, based on poky core-image-minimal)
-* imx: fsl-image-multimedia-full (meta-freescale-distro, some bbappends via meta-dumpling)
+* imx: tq-image-qt5 (meta-dumpling, based on the qt5 demo image defined in meta-imx/meta-bsp)

-* ti: tq-image-generic (meta-dumpling, based on poky core-image-minimal)
+**Note:** only imx config is supported for this branch.

 ### Clean build